kliewerdaniel/a10/content/blog/2026-07-21-research-compiler-scientific-discovery.md

 Search engines organize information.
 Research assistants summarize information. **Research compilers compile scientific understanding.**

+The sentence to build the whole project around is sharper still:

+> **The goal of a research compiler is not to automate scientists.
+It is to make the
+> accumulated knowledge of humanity computationally manipulable.**

+Because once knowledge becomes computationally manipulable, entirely new operations become possible.
+You can **diff** it, **optimize** it, **test its consistency**, **find its gaps**, **generate hypotheses**, **simulate consequences**, and **design experiments**.
+Those are impossible when knowledge exists only as disconnected papers.

-That is the line the whole project should be built around.
-It reframes the SDK from an application into a proposed computational architecture for science itself.
+That reframes the SDK from an application into a proposed computational architecture for science — and it does not compete with scientific experts.
+It creates a new layer of infrastructure *between literature and human reasoning*.
+The analogy is the one that explains the whole vision:

+- **Before compilers,** programmers thought in machine instructions.
+- **After compilers,** they could think in abstractions.
+- **A research compiler could do the same for science:** before, scientists think directly in papers; after, they think in *compiled representations of knowledge*.

 The timing is aligned with broader clinical AI trends.
 Current medical-AI work is increasingly moving toward structured, auditable systems rather than purely conversational